Structure-preserving space discretization of differential and nonlocal constitutive relations for port-Hamiltonian systems: Continuous models

 Moreover, the co-energy formulation is:

-\end{lemma} Finally, let us write the Hamiltonian along with the power balance and boundary ports: \begin{lemma} A Hamiltonian for the Euler-Bernoulli beam is made of the sum of the kinetic and potential energy $\mathcal{K}$ and $\mathcal{P}$ written as functional of the state variables: moreover, the power balance of the system is:
+\end{lemma} \begin{proof} Once the choice of energy variable has been made, the port-Hamiltonian formulation of the system is simply a reformulation of the original system. \end{proof} Finally, let us write the Hamiltonian along with the power balance and boundary ports: \begin{lemma} A Hamiltonian for the Euler-Bernoulli beam is made of the sum of the kinetic and potential energy $\mathcal{K}$ and $\mathcal{P}$ written as functional of the state variables: moreover, the power balance of the system is: